 The Company's functional and reporting currency is the U.S. dollar.
 Transactions in foreign currencies are recorded at the exchange rate prevailing on the date of the transaction.
 The resulting monetary assets and liabilities are translated into U.S. dollars at exchange rates prevailing on the subsequent balance sheet date.
-Gains and losses as a result of translation adjustments are recorded within "Other (expense) income, net" in the accompanying consolidated statement of operations and comprehensive income (loss).
-During the nine months ended December 31, 2013 and the twelve months ended March 31, 2013 and 2012, the Company recorded a gain on foreign currency translation of \$0.2 million, \$0.1 million and \$0.5 million, respectively.
+Gains and losses as a result of translation adjustments are recorded within "Other (expense) income, net" in the accompanying consolidated profit and loss account.
+During the nine months ended December 31, 2013 and the twelve months ended March 31, 2013, the Company recorded a gain on foreign currency translation of \$0.2 million and \$0.1 million, respectively.